Political positions of Joe Lieberman: Affirmative action

 In a 1995 speech before the National Press Club, Lieberman said, "this business of deciding by group, the argument that some make that some groups are genetically less able than others.
 That's an un-American argument."
 Affirmative action programs "must change because they are inconsistent with the law and basic American values of equal treatment and opportunity."
-He also stated that he was "against group preferences".
+He also stated that he was "against group preferences, but there ought to be some room for the kind of outreach that has been part of affirmative action programs without getting into quotas.